Fermat-ORG/fermat-framework/README.md

 Welcome to Fermat!
 -------------------

 As we firmly believe that the next decade will witness crypto currencies going mainstream and governments issuing digital currency as well, we expect paper money is going to disappear within the next 5 to 10 years.
 Thus a strong consumer demand for digital wallets will inevitably emerge.
-In order to meet this demand thousands of wallets, different in terms of not only the level of abstraction they apply (some of them showing crypto while others fiat over crypto) but also with respect to their look and feel and their functionalities, should be available.
+In order to meet this demand thousands of wallets, different in terms of not only the level of abstraction they apply (some of them showing crypto currencies while others digital fiat over crypto or even digital assets) but also with respect to their look and feel and their functionalities, should be available.
 Such a wide variety of wallets is indispensable owing to the diversity characterizing the world's population.

 We believe the open source community collectively has more talent than any of us individually.
 We believe it is important to build on top of services that others took time and effort to build.
 We believe in decentralization.